Universal geometrical link invariants: Introduction

-Coloured Jones and coloured Alexander polynomials are two sequences of quantum link invariants originating from representation theory (\cite{J},\cite{RT},\cite{Witt}).
-The geometry and topology encoded by these invariants is an important open problem in quantum topology.
-Physics predicts that their asymptotics encode rich geometrical information of knot complements, such as the Volume Conjecture (Kashaev \cite{K},\cite{M2}).
-There are also important questions about globalisations when the colour tends to infinity.
-In \cite{H3} Habiro defined his celebrated universal invariant that unifies coloured Jones polynomials for {\em knots} and using this he showed a beautiful unification of Witten-Reshetikhin-Turaev invariants for homology spheres. \\ {\bf Open problem:} {\bf \em Unification of coloured Alexander link invariants}\\ Can one construct a unification of coloured Alexander invariants for coloured links?\\ (Parallel to Habiro's famous program unifying coloured Jones polynomials for knots and WRT invariants for homology spheres \cite{H3}).
-Our main result is an answer to this open problem. \begin{thm}[\bf \em Universal ADO link invariant] We construct a geometric link invariant in a completion of a polynomial ring $\I \in \LLh$ that recovers all coloured Alexander link invariants. $\I$ is defined geometrically, as a limit of intersections in configuration spaces: where $\PAA$ is a link invariant recovering all ADO invariants at levels bounded by $\cN$. \end{thm} \begin{thm}[\bf \em Universal Jones link invariant] We define a link invariant $\IJJ$ taking values in a universal ring $\LLhJ$ that recovers all coloured Jones link polynomials.
+Motivated by the conjectured geometry that is beside this story, our goal is to study quantum invariants from a new topological viewpoint: as graded intersections in configuration spaces.
+Such models appeared in \cite{Big}, \cite{Law}, \cite{SM}, \cite{MM}, \cite{CrI}, \cite{Cr1}, \cite{Cr3}, \cite{Crsym}, \cite{Cr2}, \cite{WRT}, \cite{CrG}.
+Our main result is an answer to the above open problem that comes from representation theory, using purely topological tools. \begin{thm}[\bf \em Universal ADO link invariant] We construct a geometric link invariant $\I$, in a completion of a polynomial ring $\LLh$ (\eqref{rna}, \eqref{ra}), that recovers all coloured Alexander link invariants. $\I$ is defined geometrically, as a limit of intersections in configuration spaces: where $\PAA$ is a link invariant recovering all ADO invariants at levels bounded by $\cN$. \end{thm} \begin{thm}[\bf \em Universal Jones link invariant] We define a link invariant $\IJJ$ taking values in a universal ring $\LLhJ$ (\eqref{rnj}, \eqref{rj}) that recovers all coloured Jones link polynomials.
 This invariant $\IJJ$ is a limit of link invariants defined in configuration spaces: where $\PAAJ$ is a link invariant recovering all coloured Jones polynomials for links with multicolours that are all bounded by $\cN$.

-\end{thm} Our strategy is to build these universal invariants via two sequences of link invariants that unify more and more coloured Jones and coloured Alexander link polynomials, as below. \begin{thm}[{\bf New level $\cN$ link invariants}] For each $\cN$, we construct geometrically two link invariants $\PAA$ and $\PAAJ$ via the same Lagrangian intersection in a fixed configuration space. \begin{itemize} \item We call $\PAA$ the { $\cN^{th}$ unified ADO invariant} and show that this link invariant recovers all ADO polynomials up to level $\cN$: $ \PAA|_{\smnbt}=\AM, \forall \cM \leq \cN.$ \item We call $\PAA$ { $\cN^{th}$ unified Jones invariant} and prove that it unifies all coloured Jones polynomials up to level $\cN$: $ \PAAJ|_{\smnbJt}=J_{N_1,...,N_l}(L), $ for any colours $N_1,...,N_l \leq \cN.$ \end{itemize}
+\end{thm} Our strategy is to build these universal invariants via two sequences of link invariants that unify more and more coloured Jones and coloured Alexander link polynomials, as below.